evanchodora/kriging/README.md

 the RBF weights will be computed and the model paramter objects will be saved as a Python shelve (https://docs.python.org/3/library/shelve.html) database for later use.

+Optimization of the `theta` and `p` in the Spatial Correlation Function is handled by using the SciPy Python optimization library using a bounded optimization algorithm that bounds the two design variables appropriately during minimization of the Maximum Likelihood Estimator (see `self._maximum_likelihood_estimator` function for more details).

 ### Prediction Example
 The code below creates an output file `y_pred.dat` based on the supplied previously trained surrogate model, `model.db`, at the query locations specified in `x_pred.dat`: